suddenlyGiovanni/spiced_academy--p2p_chat/README.md

 The constraints were the following:
 - it had to be completed in just one week
 - it had to be substantial but also achievable.
-###### Time frame:  _**One week**_
+###### Timeframe:  _**One week**_
 ###### New Technologies:
 - PeerJs (WebRTC)

 ## Summary:
 Recently I've participated in a one-week coding challenge where I set myself to build a **secure and decentralized chat application**.
 **My goal** with this application **was to test the architecture and tech needed to make it happen**.
-The user had the ability to register, login, look up for people to befriend, manage friendships, use a global chatroom, use a private chatroom or switch to a “secure” channel to protect the privacy of a conversation.
-To make all of this happen I had to build a node.js backend that used WebSocket to emit realtime events to all the relevant clients while on a React/Redux frontend I had to handle the secure chat by enabling two clients to speak directly to each other through webRtc protocol (p2p connection).
+The user has the ability to register, login, look up people to befriend, manage friendships, use a global chatroom, use a private chatroom or switch to a “secure” channel to protect the privacy of a conversation.
+To make all of this happen, I had to build a node.js backend that used WebSocket to emit real-time events to all the relevant clients while on a React/Redux frontend I had to handle the secure chat by enabling two clients to speak directly to each other through webRtc protocol (p2p connection).
-I have specifically enjoyed how React in combination with Redux allowed me to clearly implement the separation of concerns principle and also write clean, functional and maintainable code.
+I especially enjoyed how React in combination with Redux allowed me to explicitly implement the separation of concerns principle and also write clean, functional and maintainable code.

 ### Tech Stack:
 | **Frontend** | **Backend** | **Database** |